WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 #### Who did you help this week?

-*  Helped BGT with tect for user testing onboarding wiki
+*  Helped BGT with text for user testing onboarding wiki

 #### Who helped you this week?